zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Parasite Delivery Schedule

 We receive regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository and supplement these with local infections.
-The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the **Parasite Schedule Google Sheet** linked in [Lab Sheets](labsheets.md).
+The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the **Parasite Schedule Sheet** linked in [Lab Sheets](labsheets.md).
 Shipments do not always arrive as expected, but **you should have a detailed list of future parasite needs on the spreadsheet**.
 I will send out a FedEx confirmation once I receive it (typically one day in advance) in the #Parasite_Planning Slack channel.

 ### B. Storage of General Parasite Materials

 General use (non-experimental) parasite materials should be catalogued and stored in designated racks/boxes.
 There are individual boxes for *B. malayi*, *B. pahangi, and D. immitis* tissues and RNA in the -80C freezer.
 There is a single box for storage of parasite gDNA in the -20C freezer.
-The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the **Parasite Tisue Materials Sheet** linked in [Lab Sheets](labsheets.md).
+The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the **Parasite Tissue and Nucleic Acid Inventory** sheet linked in [Lab Sheets](labsheets.md).

 ```
 Tissue tube label: Species, Stage, Date frozen, Number of worms